BardsWork/bardswork.github.com/_posts/2013-05-28-beginning.markdown

 ---
 layout: post
-title: How to Switch Careers for Beginners (from X to Technology)
+title: How to Switch Careers for Beginners (From X to Tech)
 category: posts
 ---